Vegetable Cream Cheese Roll Ups (Extra Protein!)

 Everything else, I distributed throughout the rolls.

 I also want to mention the cream cheese.
 I used plain cream cheese and mixed my own herbs in.
-You could also use a chive/herb cream cheese or a vegetable cream cheese.
+You could also use a chive/herb cream cheese spread or a vegetable cream cheese spread.
 I’d still add the dill to either of those, because I love the flavor of the dill with the vegetables.
 I used a whipped cream cheese because it’s easy to mix and spread, and I like easy.
 You know this about me by now, right?
+Maybe you’re just not into the cream cheese thing (like my husband).
+Try this Black Bean Dip/Sandwich Spread for a fantastic southwestern flavor.

 - one (12-ounce) container of plain whipped cream cheese